rolandjlevy/js-drawing-app/notes.md

 + make an HTML slider for opacity
 + add a clear canvas button
 + make an HTML slider for blurring
++ make the swatches radio buttons so they have an on/off state

 ### Youtube tutorials
 + [Adam Khoury](https://www.youtube.com/watch?v=n-AuSopUl6s)